 It's probably the most valuable back catalog in all of recorded music, and one of its architects is now suing Sony in order to get back the publishing rights.
-Paul McCartney of The Beatles, who according to the French Associated Press, filed a lawsuit in New York invoking a clause in the US Copyright Act of 1976.
+Paul McCartney of The Beatles filed a lawsuit in New York invoking a clause in the US Copyright Act of 1976.

-After that encounter, McCartney approached Sony to try to get a guarantee that his legal notices that The Beatles' publishing contracts would be terminated next year, and the company refused.
-Hence a lawsuit, filed in New York City, and which may have big implications for the music industry going forward – especially as things like streaming rights have given classic acts like The Beatles yet another platform to sell and resell familiar music to both old and new fans.
+After that encounter, McCartney approached Sony to try to get a guarantee that The Beatles' publishing contracts would be terminated next year.
+The company refused.
+Hence a lawsuit which was filed in New York City.
+The lawsuit may have big implications for the music industry going forward – especially as things like streaming rights have given classic acts like The Beatles yet another platform to sell and resell familiar music to both old and new fans.

 Interestingly, Sony ATV only ended up with The Beatles' publishing rights through another artist – Michael Jackson, who bought up The Beatles' rights after a conversation about publishing rights with … Paul McCartney.
 Sony ATV also owns the back catalogs of artists like Jackson, Bob Dylan, and Marvin Gaye, so you can be sure they'll be lawyering up in preparation for this McCartney case unless they want to lose a lot of their fattest cash cows over the next few years.